 More Profitable Projects

 Better record keeping via time tracking, material costs, change orders, and subcontractor contracts can also lead to a better ROI.
 Better insight provides a more complete view of operational plans and expectations.
-If a project is not performing up to standards, you can find out in real-time before it affects profits or incurs a loss.
+If a project is not performing up to standards, you can find out in real time before it affects profits or incurs a loss.

-Accurate FInancial Reporting
+Accurate Financial Reporting

 Other reporting options within construction accounting software include consolidated financial statements, budget vs actual price margins on jobs, cash and working capital status, and profitability by customer.

-Construction Accounting vs. General Accounting Software
+Construction vs General Accounting

 Here are some answers to frequently asked questions about construction accounting software: